8th Annual John T. Irwin National Tournament of Senior State Champions

 During the State Qualifier for the Irwin

-The representative must be a resident of the state the representative will represent.
+The representative must be a resident of the state the player will represent.
 Each state may determine who is a state resident—but only of that state.
 Consequently, if a player were to be considered a resident by multiple states (say, both by the state in which the player maintains a primary address, and by a different state in which the player maintains a secondary address), then the player would be eligible to represent multiple states and could compete in multiple states’ qualifying events; however, note below that a player may not represent multiple states.

 During the Irwin

 A player may not represent multiple states—neither in the same national invitational for state champions, nor in multiple national invitationals for state champions.
-A player may represent only 1 state and may play in only 1 of the simultaneous national invitationals for state champions.
+A player may represent only one state and may play in only one of the simultaneous national invitationals for state champions.
 The representative must be 50+ years old as of the first day of the Irwin.
 Proof of eligibility is the responsibility of the representative and of the state certifying the representative.
 The representative must have a current US Chess membership.

-SCHEDULE for 2024
+SCHEDULE for 2025

 Date